-Watercolor paints: You will want to have one tube each of cobalt blue, carmine red, and cadmium pale yellow.
+Watercolor paints: You will want to have one tube each of blue, red, and yellow.
 Your child will have the opportunity to explore how these three primary colors form the basis of every other color.

-Watercolor paintbrushes: We recommend brushes with a broad bristle $(\frac{3}{4}")$.
+Watercolor paintbrushes: We recommend brushes with a broad bristle $(\frac{3}{4})$.
 You will want one for you and one for your child.